Banana Nut Muffins

 - Stir in the melted butter until well combined.

-- Add the sugar, beaten egg, and vanilla extract; mix until smooth.
+- Stir in the sugar, beaten egg, and vanilla extract.

-- Spoon the batter into the muffin liners, filling each about 2/3 full.
+- Divide the batter evenly among the muffin cups, filling each about 2/3 full.

-- Bake in the preheated oven for 20-25 minutes or until a toothpick comes out clean.
+- Bake for 20-25 minutes or until a toothpick inserted into the center comes out clean.

-- Allow to cool in the pan for 5 minutes before transferring to a wire rack to cool completely.
+- Let the muffins cool in the tin for a few minutes before transferring to a wire rack.